snozbot/fungus/Docs/fungus_docs/save_system.md

 - Auto Save: Automatically save the game to disk at every Save Point.
 When this option is enabled the Save and Load buttons are disabled.
 - Restart Deletes Save: Delete the save data from disk when the player restarts the game.
 This is useful when testing your game to ensure you’re starting from a blank save state.

+N.B.
+If your game uses multiple scenes (e.g. via the Load Scene command), make sure to add all the scene to the Scenes in Build list in the [Build Settings](https://docs.unity3d.com/Manual/BuildSettings.html).

 ## Save button ## {#save_save_button}

 Pressing the Save button causes the current Save History to be serialized to JSON text and written to persistent storage via the PlayerPrefs class.